Examples of Skill-Building in Positive Supports

 You can watch how this skill-building activity called Creating a Supportive Environment was presented in a webinar setting.

 The goal is to help others think about how their own preferences can sometimes interfere with supports for the children or adults they serve.
-Imagine living in a setting where every day a new person is present in your life who expects you to engage in their morning routine.
+Imagine living in a setting where every day a new person is present in your life who expects you to engage in a different morning routine.
 This is a common experience for people with disabilities, traumatic brain injury, and mental health issues who receive support from different staff.
+Each staff applies their own experiences when assisting someone in their morning activities.
+If the person is not consulted about what is important to them during their morning routine, life can feel chaotic, and driven by the decisions of others.

 Visit the Module 3 Resouce Page for more ideas, tools, and resources that can help you gather information.